reflectoring/reflectoring.github.io/content/blog/2022/2022-01-18-getting-started-with-spring-boot.md

 After sketching which data tables need to contain, we will create those objects in the Java code.

-### Sketching the Database Entities
+### Sketching Database Entities

-We will build the database diagram for our application:
+We will draw the database diagram for our application:

 {{% image alt="Sketching the database entities" src="images/posts/spring-boot-begginer-guide/spring-boot-database-diagram.png" %}}